Strength & Conditioning for Fast Bowling

 Athletic development is a critical element of a fast bowlers training regime.
 Fast bowlers need to withstand high impact forces, twist and bend their body to generate high speeds and maximise their bowling technique.
 If they expect to bowl with pace, control and accuracy for extended periods, fitness training is a must.

-Good technique and good athleticism are a critical interaction for fast bowlers to reach their potential.
+Good bowling technique and good athleticism are a critical interaction for fast bowlers to reach their potential.
 To be a high performance fast bowler you need both, one won't cut it.
 The science supports this and an examination of modern elite fast bowlers demonstrates it.

 The mid-teenage years are the right time for fast bowlers to start working on their fitness.
 Its surprising how many don't, or don't know how to go about it.
 At the age of 15 - 18 years is where there is a high occurence of lower back injuries for these fast bowlers, with the main casues being poor fitness, poor workload management or a risky bowling technique.
-In many cases it's likley to be a combination of these things.
+In many cases it's likely to be a combination of these things.

 Aerobic Fitness